 Teacher tenure rules are in state of flux across the nation

-NewsHour Weekend’s piece on a lawsuit filed by nine California students against the teacher tenure system tells the story of just one battle in a war being waged across the country.
+NewsHour Weekend’s story on parents in New York filing a lawsuit opposing the state’s teacher tenure laws — spurred by the success of a similar lawsuit in California – tells the story of just one battle in a war being waged across the country.

-Louisiana and North Carolina are cases in point.
-In 2012 Louisiana Governor Bobby Jindal spearheaded a sweeping reform to the state education system which included ending teacher tenure.
+In 2012, Louisiana Governor Bobby Jindal spearheaded a sweeping reform to the state education system which would make it harder to earn and retain tenure.

 “It is clear that (the law) does not provide for a full and fair or ‘elaborate’ post-termination due process hearing before a credible, objective, independent, hearing body,” according to Judge Benjamin Jones’ ruling in the case of Monroe City School Board vs. DeAnne Williams.

 In October, the Louisiana Supreme Court upheld the proposed changes to the Louisiana teacher tenure law.